 Locked-in syndrome is also caused by stroke, brain hemorrhage, medication overdose, damage to nerve cells and disease of the circulatory system, in addition to TBI.
 There is no cure for locked-in syndrome and victims of this condition rarely regain motor function.
 If this condition occurs, blinking and other eye movements can be used to communicate with others.

-Contact a DC Brain Injury Attorney Today!
+Contact a Northern Virginia Brain Injury Attorney Today!

 If you have suffered from a traumatic brain injury, it is important that you consult a physician to determine the nature and extent of the injury.
 Once you have learned about your injury, it is important that you determine the cause of your injury.
-If you think your injury may be due to the negligence of another, contact us to speak with a Maryland, Virginia and Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P., to assist you in recovering compensation for your injury.
+If you think your injury may be due to the negligence of another, contact us to speak with a Northern Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P., to assist you in recovering compensation for your injury.